CE-Timmer/SpotifyDock/README.md

 - `Windows Media Helper`
 - `Spotify Web API Helper`

-These assist playback anchoring depending on your chosen setup, while the main overlay still prefers the bridge stream when available in Spicy mode.
+These assist playback anchoring depending on your chosen setup, while the main overlay still prefers the bridge stream when available in DockBridge mode.

 ## Tray and Window Behavior